enaaab460/car-cost-calculator/README.md

 * underlined = second half of life, very slow depreciation, running but might need major repairs depending on model and use, possibly >1 generation old.

-* crossed-out = exceeded its expected life, each day is a gift, wheels might fall off tomorrow.
+* crossed-out = exceeded its expected life, wheels might fall off tomorrow.
+Depending on the brand, it might be in "good" shape, but expensive to repair (relative to actual car value).

 15% default haggle is almost too much, but it increases the range of cyan and purple.
 It can be changed in the settings.
 Not reaching the fair price does not necessarily mean a bad deal.
 It is all relative to your car market.
 KBB can be used to verify the fair price for a particular model, trim, year, and mileage, but many think that KBB prices are too optimistic (at the time of writing this).